aws-controllers-k8s/community/docs/content/docs/tutorials/rds-example.md

 ---
-title: "Deploy PostgreSQL + MariaDB Instances Using the ACK RDS Controller"
+title: "Deploy PostgreSQL, MySQL, MariaDB Instances Using the ACK RDS Controller"
-description: "Create managed PostgreSQL or MariaDB instances in Amazon Relational Database Service (RDS) from a Amazon Elastic Kubernetes Service (EKS) deployment."
+description: "Create managed PostgreSQL, MySQL, and MariaDB instances in Amazon Relational Database Service (RDS) from a Amazon Elastic Kubernetes Service (EKS) deployment."
 lead: "Create and use PostgreSQL or MariaDB instances in Amazon RDS using Amazon Elastic Kubernetes Service (EKS)."
 draft: false
 menu: